dondeng/dondeng.github.io/_posts/2015-09-26-Creating-a-Testing-PostgreSQL-Server.md

     }

 Replace the IP X.X.X.X with the IP address of the Database Server and the 'portnumber' with the port number you used above to run postgres.
-With this, upon deployment, the database.yml file will be created with the above settings and
+With this, upon deployment, the database.yml file will be created with the above settings and your application should be able to connect to the said database.
+You now have a database server that you can have applications from different OpsWorks stacks connecting to.

 ### 2. Using SSH Tunneling